 - Crisp, clear sound – Now that the headphones have eliminated most of the garbage noise bouncing around the stage, you want to make sure the sound they’re delivering to your ears is clean and clear.
 With crisp highs and deep, multi-textured lows.

 - Comfort – You’re going to be wearing these things for hours.
-It’s important that they conform to the shape of your head and ears.
+They must conform to the shape of your head and ears.
 You don’t want them pinching or rubbing your scalp or inner ears the wrong way.
 That will create a major distraction when you’re trying to perform.

-- Reliable sound transmission – For reasons we’ll get into in more depth below wireless headphones are not typically the best choice for drummers.
-Which, of course, means you’ll want to narrow your search down to wired headphones.
-This isn’t etched in stone of course.
-But for drummers just starting out, it’s usually a good idea.
+- Reliable sound transmission – For reasons, we’ll get into in more depth below wireless headphones are not typically the best choice for drummers.
+This, of course, means you’ll want to narrow your search down to wired headphones.
+This isn’t etched in the stone of course.
+But for drummers just starting, it’s usually a good idea.

 - Price – Like most pieces of high technology headphones for drummers run the price gamut from budget-friendly to budget-busting.
 And, as is the case with most other techno gadgets, you often get what you pay for.
 Often, but not always.
 There are still some outstanding values out there and we always have our eyes open for them.